 Some states will not allow students to count distance face-to-face (via video conferencing) contact with practicum or internship faculty as supervision hours to meet state regulations and licensing requirements.
-In those states, all 100 supervision hours must be earned locally.
+In those states, all supervision hours must be earned locally.
 Students are still required to attend weekly NU group supervision.
+Students seeking licensure in California must complete 100 hours of local supervision.

 5. Students must participate in both Practicum and Internship, including active participation in the interactive web-conferencing sessions required in these courses, which focus on academic supervision of students' clinical experience.
 Students must qualify for Practicum and Internship by completing the Practicum Preparation Process.
 This process includes 1) Clinical Readiness, and 2) Site and Supervisor Vetting and Contracting.
 Students that need to switch or add clinical training sites or supervisors, after starting with the original site or supervisor, must complete additional Site and Supervisor Vetting and Contracting process.
+See the MAMFT Clinical Training Handbook for more information.

 - 6. MAMFT students must be continuously enrolled in a Practicum or Internship course when they are actively seeing clients at their clinical training site.
 They may count clinical hours gained between the end of one clinical course and the beginning of subsequent clinical course if they maintain active on-site supervision with their Local Clinical Supervisor and program faculty.
 If a student needs to withdraw from a Practicum or Internship course they must immediately cease from seeing clients at their local clinical site and inform the MFT Training Team. - 7.
 The Practicum/Internship courses must be continuous and completed in the following sequence: MFT Practicum I, MFT Practicum II, MFT Internship I, MFT Internship I, and MFT Internship II.
-If students are determined to have not made adequate progress in collecting client contact hours, relational hours, and/or supervision hours at the end of MFT Internship I, they must enroll in an extension course(s) before they will be allowed to enroll in MFT Internship II. - 8.
+If students are determined to have not made adequate progress in collecting client contact hours, relational hours, and/or supervision hours at the end of MFT Internship II, they must enroll in an extension course(s) before they will be allowed to enroll in MFT Capstone.. - 8.
 Supervision methods are defined as follows and should be documented as follows: